dell/csm-docs/content/docs/authorization/cli.md

 ```
   -f, --from-file string   role data from a file
       --role strings       role in the form <name>=<type>=<id>=<pool>=<quota>
+      --insecure           insecure skip verify flag for Helm deployment
+      --addr               address of the container for Helm deployment (pod:port)
   -h, --help               help for create
 ```